12 volt Power Supply using 7805

 From the above it follows that the 180 ohm resistor serves to increase the voltage at the COMMON pin.
 If we want to get a different voltage, we just have to change the value of the resistors.

 - We change the name of the 7805 COMMON pin by the name ADJ because, the voltage on this pin can be changed using external resistors.

-- The voltage between the pin and the pin ADJ Out regulator, must be maintained at 5 volts (4.8 volts in our case).
+- The voltage between the Output pin and the ADJ pin of the regulator, must be maintained at 5 volts (4.8 volts in our case).